n-Ultima/UnixBot/readme.md

 - The Unix Discord bot relies on the [Disqord](https://github.com/Quahu/Disqord) wrapper to interact with the Discord API.
 - Building from the repository is not officially supported or recommended.
 If you want to use the Unix Discord bot for your server, Feel free to request access on our [Discord!](https://discord.gg/6yMXWUWANW)

-- This bot is still in development; if any issue arises feel free to create an issue on github.
+- This bot is still in development; if any issue arises feel free to create an issue on Github.
 #### **Contributing**

 If you are interested in contributing to the Unix Bot: